Blocking spammy caller names with VoIP.ms Call Hunting

 Anyway, it works for the annoying thing I wanted to stop.

 I still think VoIP.ms should offer caller-name filtering directly.
-Until then, this tiny weird SIP detour is doing the job.
+Until then, this does the job.